Joyce B. Siegel: Housing Opportunities Commission (HOC) and broader housing policy

 Siegel's work on Scotland led to her having a recognized leadership in housing equity issues within Montgomery County and across the country.
-She played a leading role in the struggle for and then adoption by Montgomery County of zoning regulations requiring developers to set aside a share of their units for low-income tenants (with the County having the right to buy up to one-third of such units).
+She supported adoption by Montgomery County of zoning regulations requiring developers to set aside a share of their units for low-income tenants (with the County having the right to buy up to one-third of such units).
 "We saw the segregation," said Joyce Siegel, county housing commissioner at the time.
 "It was a fairness issue — that one part of the county wasn't going to have more affordable housing than another.
 We had to be fair."While it took seven years to get the legislation passed and signed by the County Executive, "Montgomery County's law was the first such zoning ordinance in the country, and it has spurred construction of more than 13,000 affordable housing units tucked into some of the county's most exclusive zip codes."

 Siegel was appointed as a commissioner of HOC in 1969.
 She resigned that position at the request of its director, Bernie Tetrault, to become HOC's community relations officer.
 In her time at HOC, Siegel was involved in many of the developing initiatives to better strengthen and enable better quality and greater availability of low-income (public) housing in Montgomery County and nationwide.
 For example, she fostered the first tax-equity swap that led to taxable entities providing financing for public housing developments.

+As discussed in the New York Times, Siegel played a role in the development of the Moderately Priced Dwelling Units (MPDU) program.
+The MPDU program allows developers to build with higher density with a requirement "that a percentage of housing units in residential developments be made available for low- and moderate-income households".

 Other community leadership and engagement

 Siegel created the West Fernwood Civic Association in 1962.
 She served as president of the Interfaith Housing Coalition.

 Siegel played a key role in the creation of and has served as chair of the Bernie Scholarship which supports residents of Montgomery County public housing pay for college education or vocational training.
 This was established in honor of Bernard Tetreault, who served for 24 years as HOC's executive director.

-From 2009 to date, she has served on the Forum condominium board where she has focused on boosting the association's energy efficiency.
+From 2009 to 2012, she served on the Forum condominium board where she focused on boosting the association's energy efficiency.
 As with Scotland, she has leveraged the challenges of and learning in this process to impact energy policy in Montgomery County and in Maryland.
 This work, primarily focused on issues related to master-metered buildings, led to a 2013 award from the Maryland Clean Energy Center.